gbroxey/blog/wip.md

 For example, if we wanted to sum a function with $f(p) = 2p+1$, we could write $2p+1 = p + (p+1)$ and choose $g = N * \sigma_1$.
 Luckily enough, both $N$ and $\sigma_1$ are feasibly summable using the techniques we've already explored.
 Thus with the powerful numbers trick we can manage this kind of function too!

+### Black Algorithm

+This is related to Min-25's algorithm in that it uses prime factor structure.

+Break all the integers up to $x$ into classes by factorizing them as $n = tp$, where $p$ is the greatest prime factor of $n$.
+It turns out there are not so many possible values of $t$ for $n \leq x$, so the idea is to iterate over those and add in the contribution of just the last prime factor.
+Again this relies in being able to compute sums of $f(p)$ over primes!
+Many of our algorithms have relied on this being possible.

+Let's first write a bit of code to generate tuples $(t, q)$ where $tq \leq x$ and $q$ is the largest prime factor of $t$.
+This way, we generate one member of each class of integers up to $x$, and so all the integers up to $x$ can be written as $tp$ where $p$ is a prime such that $p \geq q$ and $tp \leq x$.
+We're going to write it in a very similar way to generating powerful numbers up to $x$ - notice that since $q$ must be the greatest prime factor of $t$, and $tq \leq x$, that we must have $q^2 \leq x$, so there are not many prime factors to consider here.

 ### Min-25 Sieve

 This method is specialized to summing multiplicative $f(n)$, taking the value $f(p^k) = g(p, k)$ at prime powers, such that $f(p) = g(p, 1)$ is a polynomial of low degree, and so that we can calculate each $g(p, k)$ in $O(1)$ time.
 This [CodeForces article by box][box-min-25] gives a good exposition of this.
 There's also [this article][min-25-chinese] which happens to be in Chinese, but probably the best reference is Min-25's original blog post which has unfortunately been deleted.
 Fortunately it exists on the Internet Archive [here][min-25-original], and this is what you should follow if you want to try implementing it.
 I'll just be giving a short overview here.